IKunal007/Chatbot/README.md

 python -m pytest
 ```

 These tests run entirely on backend logic and do not depend on Streamlit, ensuring fast and reliable testing of the core engine.

+## Additional Features

+### 1. Multi-Chat Session Support

+The application stores every completed conversation in memory, allowing users to:

+- **Review** previous chats
+- **Analyze** any past conversation
+- **Switch** between chats easily

+### 2. Full Frontend UI Using Streamlit

+Instead of a simple console chatbot, the entire interaction happens through:

+- **Chat-style message bubbles**
+- **Auto-scrolling chat history**
+- A **3-section layout** displayed after ending a conversation

+### 3. Per-Message Sentiment Visualization

+A custom sentiment trend graph was added which:

+- **Plots** message-level sentiment intensities
+- **Maps** each intensity to *Positive / Neutral / Negative*
+- **Visualizes** emotional changes over time through a dynamic trend line

+### 4. History Page with Multi-Chat Review

+A dedicated page lets users:

+- **Browse** all past conversations
+- **Open** any chat to view the full message history
+- **Download** chats for submission or record-keeping